Taiga: Precipitation

 The taiga experiences relatively low precipitation throughout the year (generally 200–750 mm annually, 1,000 mm in some areas), primarily as rain during the summer months, but also as snow or fog.
 Snow may remain on the ground for as long as nine months in the northernmost extensions of the taiga biome.

 The fog, especially predominant in low-lying areas during and after the thawing of frozen Arctic seas, stops sunshine from getting through to plants even during the long summer days.
 As evaporation is consequently low for most of the year, annual precipitation exceeds evaporation, and is sufficient to sustain the dense vegetation growth including large trees.
 This explains the striking difference in biomass per square metre between the Taiga and the Steppe biomes, (in warmer climates), where evapotranspiration exceeds precipitation, restricting vegetation to mostly grasses.

 Late September in the fjords near Narvik, Norway.
 This oceanic part of the forest can see more than 1,000 mm precipitation annually and has warmer winters than the vast inland taiga.

 In general, taiga grows to the south of the 10 C July isotherm, occasionally as far north as the 9 C July isotherm, with the southern limit more variable.
 Depending on rainfall, and taiga may be replaced by forest steppe south of the 15 C July isotherm where rainfall is very low, but more typically extends south to the 18 C July isotherm, and locally where rainfall is higher, such as in eastern Siberia and adjacent Outer Manchuria, south to the 20 C July isotherm.

-In these warmer areas the taiga has higher species diversity, with more warmth-loving species such as Korean pine, Jezo spruce, and Manchurian fir, and merges gradually into mixed temperate forest or, more locally (on the Pacific Ocean coasts of North America and Asia), into coniferous temperate rainforests where oak and hornbeam appear and join the conifers, birch and Populus tremula.
+In these warmer areas the taiga has higher species diversity, with more warmth-loving species such as Korean pine, Jezo spruce, and Manchurian fir, and merges gradually into mixed temperate forest or, more locally (on the Pacific Ocean coasts of North America and Asia), into coniferous temperate rainforests where oak, maple and hornbeam appear and join the conifers, birch and Populus tremula.

 Glaciation

-The area currently classified as taiga in Europe and North America (except Alaska) was recently glaciated.
+The area classified as taiga in Europe and North America (except Alaska) was recently glaciated.
 As the glaciers receded they left depressions in the topography that have since filled with water, creating lakes and bogs (especially muskeg soil) found throughout the taiga.

 Yukon River, Canada.
 Several of the world's longest rivers go through the taiga, including Ob, Yenisei, Lena, and Mackenzie.